 The Citi Rewards Credit Card is a strong card, but it’s not the best.
 When it comes to shopping, it’s important to first figure out where you are going to be shopping most and then match the right card to maximise the benefits you get from the points multiplier.

 Let’s have a look at how the Citi Rewards Card compares to similar cards for shoppers:

 OCBC Titanium Card – Very similar to the Citibank Rewards Card in that it gives you 10X rewards points (4 miles) per dollar spent on the same merchant categories, plus electronics and kids’ wear.
 It also includes giants like Taobao, Amazon and Best Denki, where it’s super easy to make huge purchases that rack up points.
 Similarly capped at 120,000 points for a one year period so you needn’t worry about bursting a monthly cap.

 UOB Preferred Platinum Visa Card – Much less snazzy looking than the Citi Rewards card, but a good card nonetheless.
-It gives you 10X rewards (equivalent to 4 miles) when you spend online and when you make contactless payment using payWave or your mobile phone.
+It gives you UNI$10 per $5 when you make selected online transactions and contactless transactions.

 What is your favourite credit card to use for online shopping?
 Share your recommendations in the comments!